adobe/brackets/README.md

 Assuming you have Bramble running on port `8000`.
 Now you can visit [http://localhost:8000/src](http://localhost:8000/src).

-NOTE: Bramble expects to be run in an iframe, which hosts its filesystem.
+**NOTE 1:** Bramble expects to be run in an iframe, which hosts its filesystem.
 For local development, use `src/hosted.html` instead of `src/index.html`.
 To see how the remote end should host Bramble's iframe, see `src/hosted.js`.

+**NOTE 2:** Using `npm run build` will overwrite contents in the `src/nls` folder.
+These changes are necessary if you access Bramble using [http://localhost:8000/src](http://localhost:8000/src).
+After using Bramble, you can undo the changes by running `npm run unlocalize`.

+**NOTE 3:** To use Bramble in a production setting locally, you can run `npm run production` and access Bramble at [http://localhost:8000/dist](http://localhost:8000/dist)

 # Optional Extension Loading